biotite-dev/biotite/doc/tutorial/sequence.rst

 Since there is only a single sequence in the file, the loop is run only one time.
 Since the sequence string is very long, only the first 50 bp are printed.
-Now this string could be used as inpt parameter for creation of a `NucleotideSequence`.
+Now this string could be used as input parameter for creation of a `NucleotideSequence`.
 But I want to spare you some unnecessary work, there is already a convenience function for that: